 HYBRIDS BETWEEN LEOPARDS AND TIGERS

-A Rörig (1903), H Scherren (1908) and L Reisinger (1929) all report that the mating of a male tiger to a female leopard resulted in conception, but the mouse-sized foetus was aborted.
+A Rörig (1903), H Scherren (1908) and L Reisinger (1929) all repeat this report that the mating of a male tiger to a female leopard resulted in conception, but the mouse-sized foetuses were aborted.

 According to Indian folklore, large male leopards sometimes mate with tigresses.
 A supposed natural leopard/tigress hybrid was reported in India in the early 1900s.
 Some large leopards with abdominal striping were observed, but were not confirmed as hybrids and were possibly leopards with aberrant patterns where rosettes had merged into swirls or stripes.
 In Harmsworth Natural History (1910), R Lydekker noted that the native Indian name for leopard translated to "spotted tiger" (chita-bagh).
 "Bagh" simply means "big cat", though Europeans understood it to mean "tiger".
 This linguistic misunderstanding may have added to tales of tiger-leopard hybrids.